thp/pyotherside/docs/index.rst

 Alternatively, you can edit ``python.pri`` manually and specify the compiler flags for compiling and linking against Python on your system.

-As of version 1.1.0, PyOtherSide still builds against Python 2.x (tested with Python 2.7, use ``qmake PYTHON_CONFIG=python2.7-config``), but future point releases of PyOtherSide might drop support for Python 2.x.
-However, only one version of PyOtherSide can be installed/active at one time.
-It is highly recommended that you do not use Python 2 support except on legacy platforms.
+As of version 1.3.0, PyOtherSide does not build against Python 2.x anymore.

 Building for Blackberry 10
 --------------------------